How to Prepare for an Efficient Inspection

-1. Be prepared to visit every production site: At every inspection, all sites/areas/production units where organic product will be produced, packaged, or stored (unsealed/loose) must be inspected.
+- Be prepared to visit every production site: At every inspection, all sites/areas/production units where organic products will be produced, packaged, or stored (unsealed/loose) must be inspected.
 Have a plan in advance for how you will ensure that the Verification Officer (VO) is able to inspect every site during the audit.

-- If you also have non-organic production: the inspector may need to inspect some of the non-organic units to ensure organic integrity is being maintained.
-Be prepared to show these areas to the inspector.
-An inspection of non-organic units is a requirement of organic certification, if deemed necessary.
+- If you also have non-organic production: the inspector may need to inspect some of the non-organic units to ensure organic integrity, etc. Be prepared to show these areas to the inspector.
+An inspection of non-organic units is a requirement of organic certification if deemed necessary.

-2. Have all of your records/paperwork organised and ready for inspection: records for the last calendar year, or past 12 months, are most important to have organized and available.
-This is best printed in a binder in chronological order, but also could be organized on a laptop computer in a that is easy for you to access and also easy for the VO to review and verify.
+- Have all of your records/paperwork organized and ready for inspection: records for the last calendar year, or past 12 months, are most important to have organized and available.
+This is best printed in a binder in chronological order, but also could be organized on a laptop computer if that is easier for you to access and also easy for the VO to review and verify.
 You will need all relevant records in the following categories:

-- Purchase records: Invoices/proof of purchase for everything that has been purchased for use on your operation, including: seeds, transplants, mulch, ingredients, processing aids, equipment, lumber and other applicable inputs
+- Purchase records: Invoices/proof of purchase for everything that has been purchased for use in your operation, including: seeds, transplants, inputs, mulch, ingredients, processing aids, equipment, lumber, etc.

-- Production Records: detailed records that include dates, amounts, locations, and activities performed for all aspects of your organic production.
-This may include having a record of the seeding, transplanting, harvesting dates of your crop(s), production records, logs, packaging records, organic product profile sheets, inventory records, etc.
+- Production Records: detailed recording (including dates, amounts, locations, etc.) for all aspects of your organic production, including: seeding, transplanting, harvesting, production records, packaging records, organic product profile sheets, inventory records, etc.

-- Operation site records and diagrams: This may include all maps, site diagrams, barn/pen diagrams, flow charts, maps of pest control…
+- Operation site records and diagrams: All maps, site diagrams, barn/pen diagrams, flow charts, maps of pest control…

 - Labels and label approvals